KotMilkMeoWtwo/MeowLandPlugin/README.md

 #Meowland plugin
-This plugin is being developed for the meowland.ru server but anyone can use it.
+\nThis plugin is being developed for the meowland.ru server but anyone can use it.
-#Player commands:
+\n#Player commands:
 *`/wave` - vote for wave skip.
 * `/rtv` - vote for map change.
 * `/shiza <text...>` - send a message to yourself.
-#Admin commands:
+\n#Admin commands:
 * `/spawn <Unit> <Count> <Team>` - spawn units.
 * `/team <Team>` - change your team.
 * `/despw` - kill all units.
 #Server commands:
 * `meowreload` - reload plugin.
-#Permissions
+\n#Permissions
-All command permissions can be changed in the config (config/mods/Meowland/config.yml)
+\nAll command permissions can be changed in the config (config/mods/Meowland/config.yml)
 ```yml
 #Permissions.
 #If it is true then the players will be able to use the command.